How to Spin an Object: First, Get the Shape Right

-To motivate geometric representations and the use of CROCS specifically, we run an experiment to decode a single novel view of an object at a fixed rotation ($\theta = 90$ degrees).
-We train diffusion models that take a source image and a ground-truth annotation of the target image to predict the target image.
-The annotations range from geometric (like depth maps and CROCS), image-space (alpha masks), through feature maps (from DINOv2 \cite{oquab2024dinov} and CLIP \cite{pmlr-v139-radford21a}).
-All annotations are treated as images---they are upscaled (if required) and concatenated to the input latent before it is fed to the UNet for denoising.
+To motivate geometric representations and the use of CROCS specifically, we run two preliminary experiments: one to assess what features are \emph{predictive} of novel-view images, and another experiment to assess what features are \emph{predictable} from a single source image.

+\textbf{Predictiveness.} We train a primitive version of unPIC's decoder module to predict a single novel view of an object at a fixed target rotation ($\theta = 90$ degrees).
+The model is conditioned on a source image, as well as a ground-truth annotation of the target novel view.
+The type of annotation is varied across training runs to assess the usefulness of different representations.
+The annotations range from geometric (like depth maps and CROCS), image-space maps (alpha masks), through feature maps (like DINOv2 \citep{oquab2024dinov} and CLIP \citep{pmlr-v139-radford21a}).
+All annotations are treated as images---they are upscaled (if required) and concatenated to the input image before it is denoised.